coder-selvarajan/mywiki/docs/react-native/overview.md

 - Uses the same fundamental building blocks as a native app built with Swift / Objective-C / Java
 - Better and faster than Cordova / PhoneGap / Ionic

+React Native is like React, but it uses native components instead of web components as building blocks.
+So to understand the basic structure of a React Native app, you need to understand some of the basic React concepts, like JSX, components, state, and props.

 ### Advantages

 - Cross platform